 Who was Napoleon Bonaparte?

 Excluding artists, religious figures, royals with numbers attached, and people from a period or culture in which last names were not commonly used, Napoleon is one of the few historical figures readily identifiable by only his first name.
-Just who was Napoleon Bonaparte?
+Who was Napoleon Bonaparte?

 Facts about Napoleon Bonaparte